sarguido/entity_recognition/README.md

 `docker run -p 8000:8000 sarahguido/prediction_endpoint`

 This will launch the API.
+To hit the endpoint, open another terminal tab and type in `curl -i -X POST -d '{"sentence":"England Reuters"}'  http://localhost:8000/api/predict -H 'Content-Type: application/json'`.

-For instructions on using the API, see the web app documentation for more details.
+For more details on using the API, as well as full project documentation, please see the following section for launching the web app.

 ### Web App